Junior Deferral Program (JDP) Information Sessions

 Join admissions team members for a general overview of the Junior Deferral Program, the application requirements, as well as answers to your questions.
 Please register using the links below.

-As an undergraduate student thinking about what comes after graduation, you may find yourself ready to apply to law school and also excited to explore other professional, educational, or service opportunities.
-You may know you want to go to law school and also want to teach for a few years, garner business or legal skills in the workforce, pursue a master’s degree, or embark on a mission trip.
-Harvard Law School’s Junior Deferral Program offers you that flexibility and breadth of opportunity.
-Apply to HLS when you are a college junior (or the international equivalent) scheduled to complete coursework and graduate in spring 2021, and, if admitted, commit to defer that offer of admission for a minimum of two years after completing your undergraduate degree.
-You may use the deferral period to explore your broad interests before returning to the classroom.
+As an undergraduate student thinking about what to do after graduation, you may know you want to go to law school, however, you may want to explore other professional, educational, or service opportunities first.
+Harvard Law School’s Junior Deferral Program gives you that option.
+Through the program, you can apply to HLS as a college junior (or the international equivalent) as long as you are scheduled to complete all required coursework and graduate the following year.
+If admitted, you must commit to defer your offer of admission for a minimum of two years once you’ve completed your undergraduate degree.
+You may use this deferral period to explore your interests and gain hands on work experience before returning to the law school classroom.

 Questions regarding the Junior Deferral Program should be directed to firstname.lastname@example.org.

 Students interested in applying to the Junior Deferral Program during the current admissions cycle must be scheduled to complete coursework and graduate from their undergraduate program by Spring 2023.
 In addition, an applicant’s undergraduate degree must be equivalent to a U.S. bachelor’s degree to be eligible to apply.
 The duration of the undergraduate program may vary.

 Truman Burrage, a 2018 JDP admit, reflects on his decision to work in management consulting after graduating from undergrad and how that prepared him for his future legal career.

 Jeane Khang, a 2019 JDP admit, reflects on confirming her interest in attending law school and finding a deferral experience that would expose her to the legal field while allowing her to maintain a work/life balance.